shaikhspeare/docker-selenium/README.md

-# Docker images for the Selenium Grid Server
+# Docker images for the Selenium Grid Server (forked)

 The project is made possible by volunteer contributors who have put in thousands of hours of their own time, and made the source code freely available under the [Apache License 2.0](LICENSE.md).